Safeguarding and Behaviour

 Click to contact Childline: Childline

-Childline will be open each morning at 9am and you’ll be able to call and use 1-2-1 chats from then.
+Childline is open each morning at 9am and you’ll be able to call and use 1-2-1 chats from then.
 Our night service is open as normal, but please be aware that it might take longer than usual to get through to a counsellor.
 Calling Childline on 0800 1111 is the fastest way to get through to us.

 Behaviour